somesh101/JupyterTemplates/README.md

 - **Create Jupyter Template**: Save the structure and content of existing notebooks as templates.
 - **Load Templates**: Quickly load saved templates using commands:

-## Installation

-1. Clone this repository to your local machine.
-2. Open the project in VS Code.
-3. Run `npm install` to install dependencies.
-4. Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS) and type `Developer: Reload Window` to load the extension.

 ## Usage

 ### Save a Template